mabelvj/doc.scrapinghub.com/autoextract.rst

   Queries can time out for a number of reasons, such as difficulties during content download.
-  If a query in a batched request times out, the API will try to return the results of the extractions that did succeed along with errors for those that timed out.
+  If a query in a batched request times out, the API will return the results of the extractions that did succeed along with errors for those that timed out.
   We therefore recommend that you set the HTTP timeout for API requests to over 10 minutes.